 A blues is a melancholic and slow song.
 And blue continues to be the chromatic universe of the proposal.
-A blue learned from Derek Jarman and his "blue boys", a blue that, yes, has something sad about it but that, paradoxically, at the same time, also has something bright, festive and celebratory.
+A blue learned from Derek Jarman and his "blue boys", a blue that has something sad about it, but at the same time, also has something bright, festive and celebratory.

 Touching Blues is a two-dimensional image projected on a vertical plane.
-There is not here all the complexity and infinite diversity of points of view and attention possible in live action.
-All that multiplicity of the present is condensed on this occasion into a perfect square that appears suspended on a wall, like a painting, like a two-dimensional image that can be repeated over and over again in an identical way.
-Our bodies, now, have become spots of light that move on a screen, hypnotic textures that make us see what is no longer there, what has already passed and disappeared.
-Thus, it seems that the rotation of the point of view and the rotation of the plane, have made appear in Touching Blues the possibility of a form of contemplation that perhaps approaches in a subtle way to devotion.
+All the multiplicity of the present is condensed on this occasion into a perfect square that appears suspended on a wall, like a painting, being able to be perfecty reproduced.
+Our bodies have become spots of light that move on a screen; hypnotic textures that make us see what is no longer there, what has already passed and disappeared.
+Thus, it seems that the rotation of the point of view and the rotation of the plane form contemplational state that perhaps approaches in a subtle way to devotion.
 All of this only deepens the commemorative nature of this project and our decision to honor and celebrate the bodies that came before us and died victims of what we still call today the "HIV/AIDS epidemic".

 ANTES, Associació Cultural de Creació Contemporània / Aimar Pérez Galí.